-Logical source A logical source (called a channel, in earlier versions of the documentation) refers to a group of physical audio, video, or metadata sources, and text attributes.
+Logical source A logical source (called a channel , in earlier versions of the documentation) refers to a group of physical audio, video, or metadata sources, and text attributes.
 A logical source can be used as a whole, and assigned to a virtual monitor.
-See Assigning Sources to Monitors on page 52.
+See Assigning Sources to Monitors on page 32.
 Video monitor A video monitor is a layout element used to define an area for displaying a video signal.
 Within a video monitor, the video window is the active area where the video signal is displayed, possibly including closed captions or teletext.
-See Displaying Subtitles and Closed Caption Text on page 46.
+See Displaying Subtitles and Closed Caption Text on page 27.
 Composite monitor A composite monitor (also referred to as a composite, a monitor or a tile) is a group of primary elements that can be seen as a single object within a layout.
 Composite monitors typically include a video window, one or more audio level meters, and a UMD with two tallies.
 Safe area The safe area is a configurable region inside a video window.
 The safe area markers delimit this region (e.g., a 4:3 region inside a 16:9 window).
-See Toggling Safe Area Markers on page 45.
+See Toggling Safe Area Markers on page 26.
 Audio monitor An audio monitor (also called audio level meter or ALM) is a layout element that provides a visual representation of sound.
-See Triggering Audio Monitoring on page 63.
+See Audio Monitoring on page 15.
 UMD An under monitor display (UMD) has a text label that can be static or dynamically updated by a peripheral device.
 It can also have left and right tally indicators.
 The UMD typically indicates the name of the video source seen in a video monitor.
-You can edit static labels directly on the monitor wall: see Editing UMD Text, on page 51, and Selecting an Input Method, on page 51.
+You can edit static labels directly on the monitor wall: see Editing UMD Text, on page 31, and Selecting an Input Method, on page 32.
 Time code monitor A time code monitor displays the Ancillary Time Code (ATC) from an HD video signal, or the time code found in an embedded SDI video signal, part of the vertical interval of an analog signal (VITC), or other external Linear Time Code (LTC).
 This monitor also supports time code information from external providers.
 Time code monitors can be used for monitoring the duration of programs.
-Timer A timer monitor is based on a timer defined within the Kaleido-X system.
+RCP User The advanced Remote Control Panel (RCP) simplifies video/audio signal processing and control in both single and multiuser environments.
+RCP User use the RCP to control connected equipment.
+Timer A timer monitor is based on a timer defined within the multiviewer system.
 Three timer modes are available: (1) UP: timer counts up starting from zero up to a preset time, (2) DOWN: timer counts down from a preset time to zero, and (3) REMAINING: timer counts down from the current time until it reaches a preset time.
 Timers are defined and configured in XEdit.
 They can be slaved to production timers, assigned to logical sources, assigned to rooms or specific RCP users, and controlled from the Kaleido-RCP2.
-See Using Timers on page 58.
+See Using Timers on page 40.
 Clock A clock is the visual representation of time in a video or display.
-It can be based on a reference LTC signal or on the Kaleido-X system time.
+It can be based on a reference LTC signal or on the multiviewer's system time.
 Clocks can be in a digital or analog format.
 Note: The KMV-3901/3911 supports digital clocks only.